Communication accommodation theory: Communication between genders

-Interestingly, women and men do not have the same communicative behavior in same-sex situations and in mixed-sex situations.
-This means that they accommodate their communicative style to their interaction partners’ gender.
-For example, feminine individuals are more accommodating than masculine individuals, as “Feminine language” is viewed as more considerate, cooperative, helpful, submissive, and accommodating.
+During communication interactions, there are distinct differences in how men speak in comparison to women.
+Women and men do not have the same communicative behavior in same-sex situations and in mixed-sex situations.
+This means that they accommodate their communicative style to their interaction partners' gender.
+For example, feminine individuals are more accommodating than masculine individuals, as "feminine language" is viewed as more considerate, cooperative, helpful, submissive, and accommodating.